pridiltal/priweb/content/outreach/UoM-research-lounge/index.md

   name: Follow
   url:
 slides: example
-summary: UoM Research Lounge0 05 - This workshop website is developed and maintained by Dr. Priyanga D. Talagala and Dr. Thiyanga S. Talagala This hands-on workshop aims to equip participants with the fundamentals of reproducible research with R Markdown and related tools.
+summary: UoM Research Lounge 05 - This workshop website is developed and maintained by Dr. Priyanga D. Talagala and Dr. Thiyanga S. Talagala This hands-on workshop aims to equip participants with the fundamentals of reproducible research with R Markdown and related tools.
 This is designed for those who have no or little prior experience with R Markdown and who want to learn Quarto the next generation of R Markdown for publishing, including dynamic and static documents and multi-lingual programming language support.
 tags:
 - workshops
-title: RETINA
+title: UoM Research Lounge 05
 url_code: ""
 url_pdf: ""
 url_slides: ""